A Rough Start

 “You’re going to hate it,” Jose said.

-Jose was the assistant manage.
+Jose was the assistant manager.
 He had just shared the unfortunate news that I would need to work at a different location today.
 “It’s gross over there.
 Sloppy, grimy…. nobody likes the location.”

 He apologized, said the usual “it’s not my choice” nonsense.
-He meant it, he didn’t want to make me leave, but the regional director — arbiter of all that is just and true in the tri-county area — had decreed that my presence was required elsewhere.
-That regional director was physically in our shop but refused to even look at me, let alone speak to me.
-For him to sully himself by conversing with me would be like a noble knight striking a friendship with a peasant.
+He meant it in a way.
+He didn’t want to make me leave, but the regional director — arbiter of all that is just and true in the tri-county area — had decreed that my presence was required elsewhere.
+That regional director was in our shop, standing right next to Jose, but refused to even look at me, let alone speak to me.
+For him to sully himself by conversing with a lowly grease-monkey like me would be like a noble knight striking a friendship with a peasant.
 Unthinkable.

 The Slop Shop

-I arrived at the shop that needed my help.
-It was in a rich and snooty neighborhood, one where people will pay $7 for a coffee every day and not think twice about it.
-Consdiering the nature of the people in this town, I was shocked by the mess.
-Tools were everywhere, grease stains all over the floor, oil-soaked towels strewn about the place like an unkempt laundry room.
+The shop was in a rich and snooty neighborhood, one where people will pay $7 for a coffee every day and not think twice about it.
+Considering the nature of the people in this town, I was shocked by the mess in the garage.
+Tools were thrown all about the floor rather than gently placed in their respective toolboxes.
+Grease stains discolored the floor, oil-soaked towels strewn about the place like an unkempt laundry room.
 It was a disheveled, disorganized, mess.
 There was even random graffiti (mostly in the shapes of dick-and-balls of various sizes) all over the walls.

 Chris was smoking a cigarette in the middle of the untidy garage, an oily rag not far from his feet.
-The whole shop was a fire hazard of graffiti dicks and expensive tools.
+The whole shop was a fire hazard of graffiti dicks and expensive tools ready to burst into flames.

 Lord of the Flies

 I set my tools up on a rolling cart, admired all of the phallic painting, and started working.
 Then I remembered I had a yogurt that needed refrigerating, so I looked for the fridge.
 It was oddly placed in the middle of the tire aisle, somewhere between the “All-Terrain Mountaineers” and the “ Vee-Rubber Street” tires.
-There was also a pair of tires leaning up against the mini-fridge impeding me from opening the door.
+A pair of loose tires was leaning up against the mini-fridge impeding me from opening the door.

-I slammed the fridge shut, stacked the two tires back in front of the door.
-I escaped the rotten odor that had escaped from that rotten hive.
-The sour smell of rotting meat that had been infested with larvae and maggots was consuming the entire shop even though the door had only been open briefly.
+I slammed the fridge shut and stacked the two tires back in front of the door like a clumsy archaeologist slamming a sarcophagus shut after realizing he might have just released a terrible curse onto the world.
+I pulled my shirt over my nose to block the rotten odor that had escaped from that hive.
+The sour smell of dead meat that had been infested with larvae and maggots was consuming the entire shop even though the door had only been open briefly.

 Another Day, Another Manager That Ain’t Shit